-- 1. Open evening for all prospective Sixth Form students during November of the year preceding entry to Sixth Form. - 2.
-Completion and receipt of application form into Ashlawn School before the advertised date in December of the year preceding entry to Sixth Form. - 3.
-A guidance discussion to ensure options and choices reflect a student's aspirations and future plans.
+- 1. Open evening for all prospective Sixth Form students takes place during November of the year preceding entry to Sixth Form. - 2.
+The completion and receipt of application form into Ashlawn School before the advertised date in December of the year preceding entry to Sixth Form. - 3.

-An offer of places will be made on the following basis:

-- 1. Students seeking entry at 16+ should have at least 5 Level 2 passes or above including either English or Maths. - 2.
-In addition, there are specific GCSE requirements for individual subjects detailed in the Sixth Form Prospectus.
 On receipt of a completed application (normally at the end of the autumn Term), an interview will be arranged.
-The interview is intended to ensure that all students make informed choices. - 3.
-Young people in the care of or provided with accommodation by a local authority who meet the qualifying standard for the school have priority. - 4.
+The interview is intended to ensure that all students make informed choices and that the choices reflect a student's aspirations and future plans. - 4.
+An offer of places will be made on the following basis: - Students seeking entry at 16+ should have at least 5 Level 2 passes or above including either English or Maths. - In addition, there are specific GCSE/Level 2 equivalent requirements for individual subjects detailed in the Sixth Form Prospectus. - 5.
+The following students will be prioritised in the application process students with an Education, Health and Care Plan14 and those students who are in the care of a local authority or are provided with accommodation by the authority (looked after children).
+Also, children who were previously looked after but ceased to be so because they were adopted, or became subject to child arrangements order or a special guardianship order and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked-after child is defined in Section 22 of the Children Act 1989.15 - 6.
 Offers of places are made subject to the entry requirements being met, and to there being places in the subjects of the student's choice.

-Over Subscription Criteria
+Oversubscription Criteria

-Students who have an Education, Health and Care Plan naming the academy must be admitted and this could therefore reduce the number of places available.

-There is no guarantee of a place being available, but places up to the PAN will be allocated where the applicant meets the relevant qualifying standards and where places are available on the preferred courses and in the following order:
+Students who have an Education, Health and Care Plan naming the academy will be admitted first and this will reduce the number of places available. laces up to the PAN will be allocated where the applicant meets the relevant qualifying standards and where places are available on the preferred courses and in the following order: